Cataract Surgery (Phacoemsulsification)

 If diagnosed early, various non surgical treatments for cataracts can be tried, such as adjusting the prescription of glasses or contact lens and using brighter lighting.
 However, as the condition progresses, cataract surgery may be required.

-Cataract surgery is a relatively routine and painless procedure that Westside Eye Clinic performs regularly for those in and around the Brisbane area at a local Day Surgery facility.
+Cataract surgery (Phacoemsulsification) is a relatively routine and painless procedure that Westside Eye Clinic performs regularly for those in and around the Brisbane area at a local Day Surgery facility.
 Dr Park has specialty training and experience in treating complex and technically challenging cases.

 How is cataract surgery performed?